Ta-Seti: Nomarchs of Ta-Seti

+The nomarchs of Ta-Seti administered a strategically important southern frontier region that was shaped by long-standing interaction between Egypt and Nubia.
+Their offices reflect the administrative incorporation of Ta-Seti within Egyptian governance while operating in a region with deep Nubian and Sudanese cultural roots.

 The genealogy below lists nomarchs from the 12th Dynasty.
 The nomarchs are underlined.
 The exact relationships between these nomarchs are not fully known, and the genealogy is based on interpretations of inscriptions and historical records.